getify/You-Dont-Know-JS/scope-closures/ch1.md

 }
 ```

 The `"Howdy"` message is not printed, despite being a well-formed statement.

-Instead, just like the previous snippet, the `SyntaxError` here is thrown before the program is executed.
-In this case, it's because strict-mode (opted in for only the `saySomething(..)` function in this program) forbids, among many other things, functions to have duplicate parameter names; this has always been allowed in non-strict mode.
-This is not a syntax error in the sense of being a malformed string of tokens (like `."Hi"` above), but is required by the specification to be thrown as an "early error" for strict-mode programs.
+Instead, just like the snippet in the previous section, the `SyntaxError` here is thrown before the program is executed.
+In this case, it's because strict-mode (opted in for only the `saySomething(..)` function here) forbids, among many other things, functions to have duplicate parameter names; this has always been allowed in non-strict mode.
+The error thrown is not a syntax error in the sense of being a malformed string of tokens (like `."Hi"` prior), but is nonetheless required by the specification to be thrown as an "early error" (for strict-mode code) before any execution begins.

-How does the JS engine know that the `greeting` parameter has been duplicated?
-How does it know that the `saySomething(..)` function is even in strict-mode while processing the parameter list (the `"use strict"` pragma appears only in the function body)?
-Again, the only reasonable answer to these questions is that the code must first be parsed before execution.
+But how does the JS engine know that the `greeting` parameter has been duplicated?
+How does it know that the `saySomething(..)` function is even in strict-mode while processing the parameter list (the `"use strict"` pragma appears only later, in the function body)?

+Again, the only reasonable answer to these questions is that the code must first be *fully* parsed before any execution occurs.

+#### Hoisting

 Finally, consider: